apollo

 How to manage the interaction:

-Although taking Emigo 8 mg Injection 4 ml along with vemurafenib can possibly result in an interaction, it can be taken if your doctor has advised it.
-However, consult your doctor if you experience abrupt dizziness, lightheadedness, fainting, shortness of breath, or rapid heartbeat.
-Do not discontinue any medications without a doctor's advice
+Co-administration of Emigo 8 mg Injection 4 ml along with hydroxychloroquine can result in an interaction, it can be taken if a doctor has advised it.
+However, if you experience abrupt dizziness, lightheadedness, fainting, shortness of breath, or rapid heartbeat, consult a doctor.
+Do not discontinue any medications without a doctor's advice.

 Severe